 • Politeness and Professionalism:

-• Maintain a respectful and professional tone throughout the letter.
+• Maintain a respectful and professional tone throughout the simple letter.
 Avoid overly casual language and focus on presenting yourself and your work in a positive light.

 • Follow Submission Guidelines: